jean-pierreBoth/annembed/README.md

 # A data embedding tool and related data analysis or clustering

-The crate provides mainly in the form of a library (*See documentation of the binary annembed for a small executable reading csv files*)
+The crate provides mainly in the form of a library (*See documentation of the binary embed for a small executable embedding data in csv files*)
 1. Some variations on data embedding tools from t-Sne (2008) to Umap(2018).
    Our implementation is a mix of the various embedding algorithms mentioned in References.